Jamescape/jamescapeStore/README.md

 The live site is viewable at [store.jamescape.net](https://store.jamescape.net).

 If you want some more information about the Cockpit set up, feel free to submit a [Service Request](https://jamesbarber.tech/help) and I'll see what I can do.

+This project is subject to an [MIT License](https://github.com/Jamescape/jamescapeStore/blob/master/LICENSE).